Remember when decades used to have names? The Thirties, the Seventies.

 The first is grammatical.
 The obscurity and ambiguity of how to spell and pronounce nought/naught/ought/aught led people to give up and simply say “the two-thousands” instead, even though this sounds confusingly like it should refer to the twenty-first century (or even the third millennium) as a whole.
 And then we just fell out of the habit of referring to the current decade in any way at all.

 The second is, well, a bit more eschatological.
-The very idea that a decade can have a name, and even a personality of sorts, is itself a product of the late nineteenth century, when each decade began to have a century’s worth of events, innovation, and “progress,” and we were all ramping up for the millenarian twentieth century, otherwise known as the end times.
+The very idea that a decade can have a name, and even a personality of sorts, is itself a product of the nineteenth century, when each decade began to have a century’s worth of events, innovation, and “progress,” and we were all ramping up for the millenarian twentieth century, otherwise known as the end times.

 Well, the end times have come and gone, and now we’re adrift.
 (Honestly, who seriously believed we were going to make it past the year 2000 alive?
 I sure didn’t.
 It’s been a continual shock to me that I’ve had nearly nineteen years of bonus life I hadn’t been planning on.
-That’s probably why I’ve spent most of it in a stunned daze, aimlessly fucking around on the Internet.)
+That’s probably why I’ve spent most of it in a stunned daze, aimlessly goofing around on the Internet.)

 So (according to my theory) it just seems naïve to us to persist in this antiquated convention of naming each decade: endlessly discussing its traits and blemishes, and speculating about when each one really started and ended (the Sixties, for example, began with the Beatles on Ed Sullivan of course, but did it end at Altamont, Kent State, the Manson murders, Nixon’s resignation, or the fall of Saigon?).